SohamRangdal/FRAS/FRAS 123/README.md

 -MongoDB

-Here I am working on Face Recognition Attendance System(FRAS) by using OpenCV(Python) and MongoDB.
+Here I worked on Face Recognition Attendance System(FRAS) by using OpenCV(Python) and MongoDB.
 One can mark thier attendance by simply facing the camera.

 How it works :
 When we run the main_notebook.ipynb file then a window pops up and asks for the admin username and password.
 After login correctly, a new window open and ask for Emp_Id, Emp_name, etc. After entering information then we have to click the Check button. if the id is not present in a database then and then only the Take_image button gets enabled until then the Take_image button is disabled.
 After clicking the Take_images button a window will pop up and it will capture some images (say 60) and images will get stored in the data folder.
 After clicking the Train_image button, it will create a Trainer.yml file and store it in the Trainer folder.